Frequently Asked Questions

 - Any other sanctioned club activities (includes club ice)

-In addition, there are Continuing Education Requirements (CER) and PSA membership requirements for coaches of specific levels.
 Please use the chart on the Coaches Requirements page and CER Categories by Event for Coaches document to determine which requirements you will need to fulfill.

 Q: If I do not attend these sanctioned events or competitions with my skater, do I have to complete the requirements?